csvprobotica/Rizitos_2025/README.md

    - After the third full lap (with successful evasion logic), the system cuts motor power and resets servos.
    - Rizitos comes to a full and final stop at its original point.

-> This reactive planning system enables Rizitos to perform autonomously without AI inference or remote control — satisfying WRO Future Engineers offline constraints while maintaining flexibility and performance.
+> This reactive planning system enables Rizitos to perform autonomously without AI inference or remote control!